RozbehSharahi/netgen-headless-bundle/README.md

 This chapter is separated into main installation and debug installation.
 Please Keep in mind **Symfony Flex** will by itself do most of the work for you when requiring with composer.

-Therefore it should be any enough to run following and accept recipes:
+Therefore, it should be any enough to run following and accept recipes:

 ```
-$ composer require rozbehsharahi/netgen-headless
+$ composer require rozbehsharahi/netgen-headless-bundle
 $ composer require --dev overblog/graphiql-bundle
 ```